Metakira/starter-hugo-academic/content/authors/admin/_index.md

 status:
   icon: ☕️
 last_name: Wu
-role: New Media Artist, Creative technologist, Computational designer
+role: New Media Artist, Creative technologist, Computational designer, Earth systems scientist
 highlight_name: true
 title: George Panicker
 first_name: Alice
 email: ""
 ---
-I am a Bengaluru based New Media artist, Creative technologist and Computational designer who likes to build cool audiovisual stuff in a variety of domains, but primarily in XR and immersive media, and this website serves as a documentation of my professional work as well as an outlet for personal opinions.
-Please see my [current research statement](https://drive.google.com/file/d/1Soz_x1HDM0kSgqYokWD8f_XxeeeMIdf6/view?usp=sharing) for a full disclosure of my varied interests in the realms of New Media art, Creative Technology and Computational design.
+I am a Bengaluru based practitioner who works across New Media art, Creative technology, Computational design and Earth Systems Science.
+This website serves as a documentation of my professional work as well as an outlet for personal opinions.
 My hobbies include a variety of things, such as reading books, birdwatching, experimenting with computer music, visiting sites and writing on a variety of topics that I like.
-I also keep a logbook of my monthly explorations on my [misskey instance](https://misskey.art/@georgepanicker/gallery).
+I also try to keep a logbook of my monthly explorations on my [misskey instance](https://misskey.art/@georgepanicker/gallery) when I am not occupied with stuff.